mdn/content/files/en-us/web/accessibility/aria/roles/button_role/index.md

 | <kbd>Enter</kbd> | Activates the button. |
 | <kbd>Space</kbd> | Activates the button  |

 Following button activation, focus is set depending on the type of action the button performs.
 For example, if clicking the button opens a dialog, the focus should move to the dialog.
-If the button closes a dialog, focus should returns to the button that opened the dialog unless the function performed in the dialog context logically leads to a different element.
-If the button alters the current context, then focus typically remains on the button, such as muting and unmuting an audio file.
+If the button closes a dialog, focus should return to the button that opened the dialog unless the function performed in the dialog context logically leads to a different element.
+If the button alters the current context, , such as muting and unmuting an audio file, then focus typically remains on the button.

 ### Required JavaScript Features

 #### Required event handlers

 Buttons can be operated by mouse, touch, and keyboard users.
 For native HTML `<button>` elements, the button's `onclick` event fires for mouse clicks and when the user presses <kbd>Space</kbd> or <kbd>Enter</kbd> while the button has focus.
-But if another tag is used to create a button, the `onclick `event only fires when clicked by the mouse cursor, even if `role="button"` is used.
+But if another tag is used to create a button, the `onclick` event only fires when clicked by the mouse cursor, even if `role="button"` is used.
 Because of this, separate key event handlers must be added to the element so that the button is be triggered when the <kbd>Space</kbd> or <kbd>Enter</kbd> key is pressed.

 - `onclick`
   - : Handles the event raised when the button is activated using a mouse click or touch event.